Optionals

 We Pattern Match and only if we have an Array with three elements and the second element can

-and the third element can be turned into a Decimal
+successfully transformed into an int and the third element can be turned into a Decimal,

-only then the case successfully matches. id
+only then the case successfully matches. id and price are also int and decimal

-not option
+not option.

 |